department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/agnostic-and-neutral-language.md

 ### We avoid specific titles of VA business lines or offices

 The internal organization of VA is usually not need-to-know information for Veterans.
 So in most cases, we use “we” and “us” to refer to VA as a whole.
-Don't use VBA, VHA, NCA, or other internal VA acronyms.
+Don’t use VBA, VHA, NCA, or other internal VA acronyms.

 <div class="do-dont">
 <div class="do-dont__do">